About medical assistance in dying

 Waiving final consent

-The law requires a person to provide their consent to medical assistance in dying immediately before it is provided.
+The federal law requires a person to provide their consent to MAID immediately before it is provided.

-However, if you are no longer able to consent, your physician or nurse practitioner may provide medical assistance in dying to you if all of the following conditions are met:
+However, if you are no longer able to consent, your physician or nurse practitioner may provide MAID to you if all of the following conditions are met:

 • your natural death has become reasonably foreseeable (a prognosis of the specific length of time that you have remaining is not required)

-• you are eligible for and approved to receive medical assistance in dying
+• you are eligible for and approved to receive MAID

-• your procedure for medical assistance in dying has been scheduled with a specific provider (in writing)
+• you have a scheduled date with a specific provider (in writing) for receiving MAID

 • you have been informed by the physician or nurse practitioner that you are at risk of losing decision-making capacity before the scheduled date

-The request to waive final consent must be received in writing and your practitioner must agree to administer a substance to cause your death on a specified day.
+The request to waive final consent must be received in writing and your provider must agree to administer a substance to cause your death on a specified day.

-If you have the capacity to consent on the day of the medical assistance in dying procedure, the practitioner must:
+If you have the capacity to consent on the day MAID is administered, the provider must:

 • give you the opportunity to withdraw the request

-• ensure that you express consent to receive medical assistance in dying
+• ensure that you express consent to receive MAID